stefanofa/awesome/TOPICS.md

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-5, will help you accomplish your tasks faster and more efficiently.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
+Powered by the open-source Continue CLI

 *   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents.
-Connect any agent framework to Chat, Generative UI, Frontend Tools, Human-in-the-Loop and Shared State.
-React & Angular supported.
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
+React + Angular

 *   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.